Arbitration and Conciliation

 - Arbitration is a legal process for resolving disputes outside of the traditional court system.
 It involves two or more parties who agree to submit their dispute to a neutral third party, known as an arbitrator.

-- The arbitrator reviews the evidence, listens to arguments from both sides, and ultimately renders a binding decision, known as an arbitration award.
-This award is enforceable in a court of law.
+- The arbitrator reviews the evidence, listens to arguments from both sides, and ultimately renders a binding decision, known as an arbitral award.
+This award is enforceable in a court of law as if it were a decree of the court under section 36 of the Act.

 Key Features of Arbitration